nodejitsu/kohai/ReadMe.md

      !kick/!ban/!unban <user>

 Perform the associated IRC action - again, `kohai` must be an op.
 Please note that `!ban` also kicks the banned user.

+     !join/!part <channel>

+Joins or leaves the specified IRC channel.

      !gtfo